cole-brokamp/shiny_docker/README.md

 **Installing Necessary R Packages**: The `automagic` R package ([www.github.com/cole-brokamp/automagic](www.github.com/cole-brokamp/automagic)) scans the code inside the directory for necessary packages and installs them when building the Docker image so that no other customization should be necessary.

 **Shiny Server Configuration**: By default, a simple `shiny-server.conf` is downloaded from this github repository (`example_shiny-server.conf`) and copied to `/etc/shiny-server/shiny-server.conf`.
+This file has two important differences from the default config file installed by shiny:  (1) It runs all R processes as the user `docker` instead of `shiny` and (2) it only serves one application (`/srv/shiny-server/app`) instead of hosting the entire directory.
 To use a custom configuration file, include a file in the app directory called `shiny-server.conf`.
 If this file is present, it will be copied to `/etc/shiny-server/shiny-server.conf` instead of downloading and using the example configuration file.
 See more details on server configuration [here](http://docs.rstudio.com/shiny-server/#server-management).

 ## Dockerizing Your Shiny Application

-Create a Dockerfile inside the shiny app directory that contains only:
+Create a Dockerfile inside the shiny app directory that contains only `FROM colebrokamp/shiny:latest`:

 ```
-FROM colebrokamp/shiny:latest
+echo "FROM colebrokamp/shiny:latest" > Dockerfile
 ```

 Build your app with: